Skip to contents

 Moses, Lambda, and Lior Pachter.
 2022.
 “Publisher Correction: Museum of Spatial Transcriptomics.”
 Nat.
 Methods 19 (5): 628.

 Sriworarat, Chaichontat, Annie Nguyen, Nicholas J Eagles, Leonardo Collado-Torres, Keri Martinowich, Kristen R Maynard, and Stephanie C Hicks.
 2023.
 “Performant Web-Based Interactive Visualization Tool for Spatially-Resolved Transcriptomics Experiments.”
-Biological Imaging 3 (January): e15.
+Biol.
+Imaging 3 (January): e15.

 Wang, Xiao, William E Allen, Matthew A Wright, Emily L Sylwestrak, Nikolay Samusik, Sam Vesuna, Kathryn Evans, et al. 2018.
 “Three-Dimensional Intact-Tissue Sequencing of Single-Cell Transcriptional States.”
 Science 361 (6400).